Regulation of Sodium and Water Excretion

 d.
 Intrarenal baroreceptors

 D. Intrarenal baroreceptors are modified smooth muscle cells in the afferent arteriole.

 In the production of aldosterone, the rate-limiting step is:

 d. the responsiveness of the adrenal gland to angiotensin II.

-(a) The action of renin to produce angiotensin I is the rate-limiting step because (1) there is excess substrate (angiotensinogen) and (2) almost all angiotensin I is converted to angiotensin II by angiontensin converting enzyme (ACE).
+A. The action of renin to produce angiotensin I is the rate-limiting step because (1) there is excess substrate (angiotensinogen) and (2) almost all angiotensin I is converted to angiotensin II by angiotensin-converting enzyme (ACE).

 A person eats a large bag of very salty potato chips with no beverage.
 Which response is most likely to ensue?

 a.
-Movement of aquaporins into the membranes of cortical collecting duct principal cells.
+Movement of aquaporins into the apical membrane of cortical collecting duct principal cells.

 b.
 Enhanced activity of Na-H antiporters in the proximal tubule.